FindMySchool LogoFindMySchool

 The most important context for parents right now is regulatory compliance.
 The January 2025 standard inspection judged the school Inadequate.
 A progress monitoring inspection on 7 January 2026 confirmed that safeguarding standards are now met, with effective strategies, trained staff, and detailed records.
 However, standards relating to fire safety, premises, leadership and management, and the school's sex-separated operation remain unmet.

-On academic performance, the results picture is more stable: the school’s GCSE outcomes sit in line with the middle 35% of schools in England (25th to 60th percentile), and it ranks 6th locally in Walsall on the FindMySchool GCSE measure, which is built from official performance data.
-That combination, credible results plus an urgent compliance agenda, is the key trade-off families need to weigh.
+On academic performance, the results picture is more cautious than the previous middle-band wording suggested: the school's GCSE academic rank is 2,068th of 3,895 in England, while its overall secondary rank is 3,486th of 3,688 and 16th locally in Walsall.
+That combination, credible elements in the results profile plus an urgent compliance agenda, is the key trade-off families need to weigh.

 On the school’s own description, the secondary provision frames its identity around a safe and supportive Islamic environment, aiming to develop confident, resilient young women alongside academic success.
 There is a clear emphasis on conduct and routines.
 The head teacher’s message explicitly links expectations and character development to faith-guided principles, while also pointing families to the latest inspection information.